JNUsuda/uberon-go/README.md

 - related Gene Ontology (GO) Biological Process (BP) terms;
 - related genes.

-Sample results for some UBERON terms (nervous system UBERON:0001016; immune system, UBERON:0002405) are in the results folder.
+Sample results for some UBERON terms (nervous system UBERON:0001016; immune system, UBERON:0002405) are in the examples folder.

 ## Descendant terms

+The term id can be searched at the Ontology Lookup Service ([OLS](https://www.ebi.ac.uk/ols4/)).
-Children and further descendants from an anatomic ontology term are obtained from the Ontology Lookup Service ([OLS](https://www.ebi.ac.uk/ols4/)) through the R package rols.
+Children and further descendants from an anatomic ontology term are obtained from OLS through the R package rols.
-These generally include anatomic terms (UBERON), cell terms from cell ontology (CL), and cellular component terms (GO CC).
+The descendants generally include anatomic terms (UBERON), cell terms from cell ontology (CL), and cellular component terms (GO CC).
-The parent term is included for familiar completeness.
+The input parent term is included for familiar completeness.
 For large families (hundreds of descendants), it may take several minutes to complete the OLS queries.

 Example: